Yandex Cloud

 yandex.cloud.mdb.kafka.v1.ClusterService.ListHosts

-2. View the server response to make sure the request was successful.
-The FQDN is specified in the response under hosts[].name.
+2. Check the server response to make sure your request was successful.
+You will find the FQDN in the hosts[].name field of the response.

-Migrating a single-host cluster with the help of auxiliary toolsMigrating a single-host cluster with the help of auxiliary tools
+Migrating a single-host cluster using auxiliary toolsMigrating a single-host cluster using auxiliary tools

-1. Create a subnet in the availability zone to which you are migrating the cluster.
+1. Create a subnet in the target availability zone.

-2. If the cluster security group is set up for a subnet in the availability zone from which you are migrating the cluster, reconfigure the group for the new subnet.
+2. If the cluster security group is set up for a subnet in the availability zone you are moving your cluster from, reconfigure the group for the new subnet.
 To do so, replace the source subnet CIDR with the new subnet CIDR in the security group rules.

-3. Create a Managed Service for Apache Kafka® cluster with a configuration different from the source cluster's configuration only by subnet and security group.
+3. Create a Managed Service for Apache Kafka® cluster with the same configuration as the source cluster, except for a different subnet and security group.

-4. Migrate data from the initial cluster to the new one using one of the following tools:
+4. Migrate data from your source cluster to the new one using one of the following tools:

 • MirrorMaker: You can use either the MirrorMaker connector embedded in Managed Service for Apache Kafka® or the MirrorMaker utility.